Grkmus/midi-vue/README.md

 # midi-vue
-Connect your midi keyboard and play along a midi song.
+Connect your midi keyboard and play along with a midi song.
 [TRY IT OUT HERE](https://grkmus.github.io/midi-vue/).
 ## Project setup
 ```